-- 2.2 The competition consists of the National Rounds.
-National and Local Groups may organise local qualification rounds. - 2.3 The simulations shall be observed and evaluated by a panel of no less than three judges who shall be recognised in the relevant field of law and shall include at least one legal practitioner.
-The panel shall provide participants feedback to advance their negotiation skills. - 2.4 The simulations in National Rounds shall be held in English. - 2.5 Participating teams must be provided one or more educational courses on negotiation skills and/or legal English lasting a total of no less than three hours.
-The course(s) may be provided as a webinar. - 2.6 The International Board of ELSA may allow organisers of National Rounds to deviate from regulations concerning the ELSA Negotiation Competition upon presentation of an individual case.
+2.2 The competition consists of the National Rounds.
+National and Local Groups may organise local qualification rounds.

+2.3 The simulations shall be observed and evaluated by a panel of no less than three judges who shall be recognised in the relevant field of law and shall include at least one legal practitioner.
+The panel shall provide participants feedback to advance their negotiation skills.

+2.4 The simulations in the National Rounds shall be held in the same language(s) as the Local Rounds, or in English.
+In the absence of Local Rounds, the National Rounds shall be held in any language of choice.

+2.5 Participating teams must be provided one or more educational courses on negotiation skills lasting a total of no less than three hours.
+The course(s) may be provided as a webinar.

+2.6 The International Board of ELSA may allow organisers of National Rounds to deviate from regulations concerning the ELSA Negotiation Competition upon presentation of an individual case.

-- a. coordinate and control the quality of the ELSA Negotiation Competitions organised by National Groups; - b. ccollect and compile the information submitted by National Groups on the ELSA Negotiation Competition website and publish that information at least one week before the date indicated in the Specification Form as the beginning of the application period for the National Round; - c. pprovide support to organisers of the ELSA Negotiation Competition upon submitting the ENC specification Form (i.e. a coach from ELSA International and access to ENC materials); - d. pprovide joint promotion of the ELSA Negotiation Competition.
+- a. coordinate and control the quality of the ELSA Negotiation Competitions organised by National Groups; - b. collect and compile the information submitted by National Groups on the ELSA website and publish that information at least one week before the date indicated in the Specification Form as the beginning of the application period for the National Round; - c. provide support to organisers of the ELSA Negotiation Competition upon submitting the Competitions Specification Form (i.e. a coach from ELSA International and access to ENC materials); - d. provide joint promotion of the ELSA Negotiation Competition.
 All applications received by the International Board of ELSA within the deadline must be submitted to the Network via the mailing lists; - e. provide support to the Organisers of the National Rounds through a coaching system.